lbcard/rds-command-gen/README.md

 - Add stricter parsing and error handling on the field inputs
 - Add telnet client and option to auto send to the box
 - Add 'watch' on a folder (probably within the bat file) for fully automated workflow (i.e. user just drops xlsx into that folder).
 This could be setup as a Dropbox or GDrive folder for remote triggering.

+## Current Bugs

+- It generates (what I believe to be) the correct commands but I have found when pasting them straight into HyperTerm or PuTTY, there is sometimes a fail response back from the encoder.
+My theory is that it is sending them too quickly for the encoder to acknowledge them correctly as sending commands one by one or in a short block often works.
+Therefore I am going to build in a function that auto sends via telnet which a short interval between commands and logs the response.